 - Number of words in the text passage, and;

 Annotations as Delete Entries – Sometimes an annotation is a delete entry, which is generated by the global state manager when it determines that a link no longer exists.

 Use of Anchor Text from Duplicates – sometimes anchor text pointed to duplicates is used to index the canonical version of the page.
 We are told that this can be useful when one or more of the links to one or more of the non-canonical pages has anchor text in a different language than the anchor text of the links to the canonical page.

-The information about crawling rates, and the possible role of PageRank along with frequency of changes in content, which could influence how frequently a page is crawled is also the most detailed that I can recall seeing in a patent from Google.
+The information about crawling rates, and the possible role of PageRank along with the frequency of changes in content, which could influence the crawling rates of pages is also the most detailed that I can recall seeing in a patent from Google.

-Please don’t take any of the information from this patent as gospel – but keep in mind that it is a document created by people from Google, and that if the processes described within it aren’t being used, that they were seriously enough considered to protect them as intellectual property of the search engine.
+Please don’t take any of the information from this patent as gospel – but keep in mind that it is a document created by people from Google, and that if the processes described within it aren’t being used, that they were serious enough about them to protect them as intellectual property of the search engine.